 - Choose a designated driver before your start drinking

 - Call a taxi or rideshare service when you don’t feel up to driving

-If you’ve been arrested for a DUI, you could be facing the loss of your driving privileges and perhaps even jail time.
+If you’ve been arrested for a DUI in San Diego, you could be facing the loss of your driving privileges and perhaps even jail time.
 Our team at jD Law Criminal Defense Attorneys has over 30 years of experience successfully defending clients in DUI cases.

 Give us call today at (760) 630-2000 to learn more.
 At jD Law Criminal Defense Attorneys, we’re on your side.

 Don’t Waste Any Time!